Great Unconformity: Frenchman Mountain, Nevada

-As a widespread phenomenon

-The term "Great Unconformity" has also been used to refer to the anomalous concentration of unconformities, including basement nonconformities, below the base of the Cambrian.
-Charles Walcott was among the first to note this phenomenon, remarking in 1910:

-A potential link has been proposed between such sub-Cambrian unconformities and glacial erosion during the Neoproterozoic Snowball Earth glaciations.
-Alternatively, it has been proposed that multiple smaller events, such as the formation and breakup of Rodinia, created many unconformities worldwide.
-Evidence indicates that the Pikes Peak unconformity was formed before the Snowball Earth glaciations.

 Possible causes of the Great Unconformity

 There is currently no widely accepted explanation for the Great Unconformity among geoscientists.
-There are theories that have been proposed; it is widely accepted that there was a combination of more than one event which may have caused such an extensive phenomenon.
+There are hypotheses that have been proposed; it is widely accepted that there was a combination of events which may have caused such an extensive phenomenon.
 One example is a large glaciation event which took place during the Neoproterozoic, starting around 720 million years ago.
-This is also when a significant glaciation event known as 'Snowball Earth' occurred.
-Snowball Earth covered almost the entire planet with ice.
+This is also when a significant glaciation event known as Snowball Earth occurred.
+Snowball Earth periods covered almost the entire planet with ice.
 The areas that underwent glaciation were approximately those where the Great Unconformity is located today.
 When glaciers move, they drag and erode sediment away from the underlying rock.
 This would explain how a large section of rock was taken away from widespread areas around the same time.

+A potential link has been proposed between such sub-Cambrian unconformities and glacial erosion during the Neoproterozoic Snowball Earth glaciations.
+Alternatively, it has been proposed that multiple smaller events, such as the formation and breakup of Rodinia, created many unconformities worldwide.